ionic-team/ionic-docs/src/content/building/testing.md

 ### Testing HTTP Data Services

-Most services that perform HTTP operations will used Angular's HttpClient service in order to perform those operations.
-For such tests is it suggested to use Angular's `HttpClientTestingModule`.
+Most services that perform HTTP operations will use Angular's HttpClient service in order to perform those operations.
+For such tests it is suggested to use Angular's `HttpClientTestingModule`.
 For detailed documentation of this module, please see Angular's <a href="https://angular.io/guide/http#testing-http-requests" target="_blank">Angular's Testing HTTP requests</a> guide.

 This basic setup for such a test looks like this: